MicrosoftDocs/memdocs/autopilot/add-devices.md

 Log files are exported to the Users\Public\Documents\MDMDiagnostics directory.

-For more information, see [Diagnose MDM failures in Windows 10](/windows/client-management/mdm/diagnose-mdm-failures-in-windows-10)
+For more information, see [Collect MDM logs](/windows/client-management/mdm-collect-logs).

 ## Ensure that the CSV file meets requirements

 Device information in the CSV file where you capture hardware hashes should include:

-- Serial number
+- Serial number.
-- Windows product ID
+- Windows product ID.
-- Hardware hash
+- Hardware hash.
-- Optional group tag
+- Optional group tag.
-- Optional assigned user
+- Optional assigned user.

 You can have up to 500 rows in the file's list of devices.
 The header and line format must look like this: